22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 This post may contain affiliate links.
 Read my full disclosure policy.

 A strata is a layered casserole made with bread, eggs, cheese, and sometimes vegetables or meat (strata means layers).
-Think of it as a savory bread pudding.
+Think of it as a savory bread pudding or breakfast casserole.
 This spinach version is richly flavored with Gruyère, Parmesan, and Dijon mustard.
 It’s the perfect vegetarian brunch dish to feed a crowd.
 You do all of the preparation the night before, let the strata rest in the fridge overnight, then pop it in the oven in the morning.
-As it bakes, it puffs up like a soufflé, making it a real showstopper.
-The strata does fall a bit as it cools, but it’s still impressive.
-Serve with crispy bacon, a strawberry & orange fruit salad, and mimosas.

-What You’ll need to make Spinach & Cheese Strata
+What You’ll Need To Make Spinach & Cheese Strata

 ingredients for spinach and cheese strata